XMPro/Blueprints-Accelerators-Patterns/Accelerators/Smart Assets - Heat Exchanger View/README.md

 ## 1. Run SQL Script

 	* Execute the script in SQL Server
-	* Ensure the data is succesfully loaded into the database
+	* Ensure the data is successfully loaded into the database

 ## 2. Import the Data Stream

+    * Select highest agent version number on import if prompted.

     * Assign Access to others as required